This post may contain affiliate links. Read my full disclosure policy.

 Notes

-A great way to conquer this is to make the compenents in stages.
-Make the butternut puree one day, the filling the next (storing in the fridge) assembling the next day, baking the next etc. OR Feel free to make this all ahead (refrigerate) and bake before serving, remembering to pull it out of the fridge for at least one hour before baking to let it come to room temp, for even baking.
+A great way to conquer this is to make the components in stages.
+Make the butternut puree one day, the filling the next day (storing in the fridge) assembling the next day, baking the next etc. OR Feel free to make this all ahead (refrigerate) and bake before serving, remembering to pull it out of the fridge for at least one hour before baking to let it come to room temp, for even baking.

-This can also be baked and frozen.
+This can also be baked and frozen, or frozen unbaked.

 To make the crispy sage leaves, generously coat the bottom of a small skillet with olive oil over medium heat.
 Place each leave ( leaving a little stem is cute) into the hot oil and fry each side, around 30 seconds, or until crisp.
 Place on a paper towel to blot.
 Do one tester first, to get the timing right.
 You want them crisp, but still green, not too brown.)